charlotterouby/dynaform/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project "dynaform-lib-app" wich serve as a harness test for the librairy "dynaform-lib".
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Run `ng build dynaform-lib` to build the librairy "dynaform-lib".
+This builds our librairy to the folder `dist/dynaform-build`.
+Beginning with version 6.1, Angular always does a production build of our library.

 ## Running unit tests